caronc/pynzbget/README.md

  * __deobfuscate()__ - Take a filename and return it in a deobfuscated to the best of its ability. (_PostProcessScript_ only)

+ * __is_unique_instance()__ - Allows you to ensure your instance of your script is unique.
+This is useful for Scheduled scripts which can be called and then run concurrently with NZBGet.
 How To Use
 ==========
 * Developers are only required to define a class that inherits the NZBGet class